 Today newspaper published an article on how SEAB handled the investigation into the O-level cheating case.
 I was mildly horrified upon reading it and felt that the investigation could have been conducted in a more professional manner.
 The perpetrators discovered that they were caught even before the end of the second paper and started to destroy evidence before the end of the day.
-From what I gathered, the case devolved into a "he said, she said" case because crucial evidence was destroyed before law enforcement could get to it.
+From what I gathered, the prosecution had to rely on witness testimony because digital evidence was destroyed before law enforcement could get to it.
 There could have been more students involved and were not caught due to the lack of evidence.
 In my opinion, the following points could be improved upon.

 (SEAB advised Ms Chiew to) pull Mr Chen aside after the English Paper 1 exam to conduct further investigations.